Tanvi141/twanshell/README.md

   * Destroys all the environment variables 'var1','var2' etc given as arguments
   * Must have at least one argument

+- `fg [jobnumber]`
+  * Brings a running or a stopped background job with given job number to foreground

+- `bg [jobnumber]`
+  * Changes a stopped background job to a running background job

+- `overkill`
+  * Kills all background process at once

+- `jobs`
+  * ​ Prints a list of all currently running jobs along with their pid, in particular, background jobs, in order of their creation along with their state - Running or Stopped.

+- `kjob [jobnumber] [signalnumber]`
+  * Takes the job id of a running job and sends a signal value to that process

+- `CTRL-Z`
+  * It should change the status of currently running job to stop, and push it in background process.

+- ​`CTRL-C` ​
+  * It should cause a SIGINT signal to be sent to the current foreground job of the shell​

 For all the other commands the shell will fork the current process and create child process and execute the command.